FrederikHartung/pokeRogueBot/README_developer.md

 - [x] handel fainted pokemons in the own team
   - [x] get the info, which pokemon are not fainted
   - [x] select a not fainted pokemon
+- [ ] if the first attack is blocked, the second attack is choosed
 - [ ] if a exception is thrown, the run should be stopped, saved as error and then a new run should be started
 - [ ] handling a failed run
 - [ ] adding the savegame index to a runpropterty